Will You Be Required to Attend Mediation for Your Case?

 Mediation is unfamiliar territory for many people, which is why having a lawyer experienced with both mediation and workers’ compensation claims on your side can mean the difference between getting the compensation you need and not obtaining compensation at all.

-If you have been injured on the job, contact a Raleigh workers’ compensation attorney from the Law Office of Sam Scudder, who will help you fight for the compensation you need.
+If you have been injured on the job, contact a Morehead City workers’ compensation attorney from the Law Office of Sam Scudder, who will help you fight for the compensation you need.
 Call 919-851-3311 today to speak with a lawyer committed to you and your case.